-We consider our "time-bounded action plans", which were drawn up for the first time in 2024, to be another success.
-We not only consider the successful implementation of specific measures, but also the systematic categorization and prioritization of existing and potential risks in our supply chain.
+We consider our "time-bounded action our suppliers into our goals at an early stage plans", which were drawn up for the first time and in the long term and to implement them in 2024, to be another success.
+We not only together. consider the successful implementation of specific measures, but also the systematic We have added a "gender lens" to this categorization and prioritization of existing year's "time-bounded action plan" as a and potential risks in our supply chain. logical consequence of our human rights duty of care and hope to fulfil this even more We recognize this as an opportunity to fulfil holistically as a result.

-We recognize this as an opportunity to fulfil our obligation to communicate transparently with our stakeholders, as well as to integrate our suppliers into our goals at an early stage and in the long term and to implement them together.
+We recognize this as an opportunity to fulfil our obligation to communicate transparently with our stakeholders, as well as to integrate